* As an Amazon affiliate, this site earns from qualifying purchases.

 On the Saturday of the 2nd Week of Advent, the Gospel reflects on John the Baptist as a figure paralleling the Prophet Elijah.
 Both prophets, zealous in their mission, faced significant hardships and opposition for confronting corrupt leaders.
 This narrative sets the stage for Jesus’ ministry and his ultimate sacrifice, highlighting the theme of God’s kingdom challenging earthly powers.
 Advent, therefore, is portrayed not just as a time of serene celebration but as a reminder of God’s commitment to justice and mercy, especially for the poor and oppressed.
 It is a call to confront corruption, both in the world and within ourselves, with the hope that God, having shared in human suffering, triumphs over sin and death.

-Frequently Asked Questions for Saturday of the 2nd Week of Advent
+Questions and Answers for Saturday of the 2nd Week of Advent

-What liturgical date is Saturday of the 2nd Week of Advent?
+What date is Saturday of the 2nd Week of Advent?

 The next date is Saturday December 14, 2024.